surister/cratedb-tableau-connector/DEVELOP.md

 #### Run logs

 These are generated in the directory you run the tests from, usually `./tests`
-* `tabquery_logs.zip` - Logs for tabquery.exe, sometimes some connection issues can be seen here.
+* `tabquery_logs.zip` - Logs for `tabquery.exe`, sometimes some connection issues can be seen here.
 * `tdvt_log_combined` - Logs for `tdvt.tdvt` cli.
 * `tests_results_combined.csv` - Results for tests, here we can see expected vs results, the most useful document for debugging, it is recommended to use a proper CSV visualization tool that supports filtering and ordering, e.g. PyCharm (or any JetBrains ide), Excel, Google sheet, Tableau...

-Sometimes some issues can be logged in Tableau's Desktop logs.
+Sometimes, some issues are also logged in Tableau's Desktop logs.

 On Windows:
 `C:\Users\YOUR_USER\Documents\My Tableau Repository\Logs`